jp6rt/mpy-notes/README.md

-# Algebraic and graphical notes in Jupyter using Sympy, Numpy, Matplotlib etc.
+# Algebraic and graphical notebooks using Sympy, Numpy, Matplotlib etc.

 ## Sample from Exponential functions.